 4. Analyse the ways in which the position of a poor country is likely to be affected by globalisation and by the social policies of supra-national state bodies.

-5. Effectively communicate the analysis referred to in the first four course objectives.
+5. Effectively communicate and disseminate the analysis referred to in the first four course objectives.

 - Public policy in the modern (pre 1975) national era: comparing liberal, corporatist and social democratic countries

 - Trade and industry policy

 - Growth in: (i) concentration and mobility of private business capital (ii) role of supra-national state bodies and of international labour/ngo activism